How to backup Google Workspace data to Google Cloud Storage.

 Before you can backup data to Google Cloud storage, you will first need to create and configure a private Google Cloud Storage bucket using the following steps:

-Log in to Google Cloud Console.
+Log in to Google Cloud Platform.

 Create a new project.